ashokmahla/MeetingAssignment/web-app-mms/README.md

 ### UserName: Ashok
 ### Password: ashok@123

-Once looged in you are able to create and the meetings.
+Once looged in you are able to create and update meetings.